demisto/content/Packs/ExpanseV2/Integrations/ExpanseV2/ExpanseV2_description.md

 ### Basic Information

-The API Key can be retrieved by contacting your Expanse technical account manager.
+The API Key can be retrieved by contacting your Expanse Engagement Manager.

 ### Additional Options